pimutils/khal/README.rst

 khal
 ====

-Khal is a CalDAV_ based calendar programm, `allowing syncing of calendars with a variety of other programs on a host of different platforms`__.
+Khal is a CLI (console), CalDAV_ based calendar programm, `allowing syncing of calendars with a variety of other programs on a host of different platforms`__.

-*khal* is currently in a very early stage of development and has a very limited feature set and is probably full of bugs.
+*khal* is currently in a very early stage of development, has a very limited feature set and is probably full of bugs.
+If you still want to take it out for a spin, please know, that as long as you don't enable write support, there is no chance at all that you might mess up your remote calendar.
+If you do try it out, please report back any bugs you might encounter.

 Features
 --------
 (or rather: limitations)

 - khal can sync events from CalDAV calendar collections
-- add new events to a calendar (doesn't get uploaded just yet)
+- add simple new events to a calendar and upload them
 - ikhal can show events in the current and next two months
-- no recurring events support whatsoever
+- simple recurring events support (no exceptions just yet)
 - no proper timezone support yet
 - is pretty Euro centric, weeks start on Mondays, khal uses a 24 hour clock and the default time zone is 'Europe/Berlin' (hopefully all of this will be configurable soon)
+- khal should run on all major operating systems [1]_ (has been tested on FreeBSD and Debian GNU/Linux)

+..
+[1] except for Microsoft Windows

 Usage
 -----

+**install**

+ python setup.py install

+**configure**

+copy *khal.conf.sample* to ~/.khal/khal.conf or ~/.config/khal/khal.conf and
+edit to your liking

 **syncing**

  khal --sync

-syncs the all events in the next 365 days
+syncs all events in the last month and next 365 days

+**basic usage**

+ khal

+will show all events today and tomorrow

+ ikhal

+opens and interactive calendar browser, showing all events on the selected day

 **quick event adding**